fatali-fataliyev/budget_tracker/README.md

 # Budget Tracker App 💰

-A RESTful API built with Go 🦫 for managing personal budgets, expenses, and income categories.
+A RESTful API built with Go 🦫 for managing personal budgets, expenses, and income categories, extract data from receipt.

 ---